AceSpadee/prework-study-guide/README.md

 - My motivation for this project was to learn the basics as well as implementing them into a project
 - I built this to help me study and stay organized
 - This solves having messy notes because they are organized into catagories
-- i learn the foundations of HTML, CSS, Git, and JavaScript
+- I learn the foundations of HTML, CSS, Git, and JavaScript

 ## Installation